Parts of a Roof: Shingles

 What are shingles?

-What should I know about shingles?
+What should I know about asphalt shingles?

 Not all shingles are created equal.

-Our friends over at GAF warranty their shingle roofs for 50 years.
+Our friends at GAF warranty their shingle roofs for 50 years.
 These powerful, modern shingles will keep your home safe, dry, and worry-free.
 With shingles like GAF’s on the market, there’s no reason to settle for a roof that’s not going to stand the test of time.

-It’s Not Just About the Product
+It’s Not Just About the Shingle

 Shingles have come a long way, and that’s great, but that doesn’t mean much without old-fashioned quality workmanship.

 Shingles have to be installed with an attention to detail that ensures the nails are placed correctly and the overlap of the shingles is perfect.
+This way, you can know that the interior of your home is safe from potential leaking in the future.

 What About Shingle Color?